What is an Invoice?

 The Invoice Lifecycle

 The invoice lifecycle is the journey an invoice follows from creation to final payment.
-It begins when the seller completes the work or delivers the product, and it ends when the buyer pays the invoice and the transaction is fully recorded.
+It begins when the seller completes the work or delivers the product, and it ends when the buyer pays the invoice, and the transaction is fully recorded.
+This process helps businesses stay organized, manage cash flow, and maintain accurate accounting records.

 The seller prepares the invoice after the goods are delivered or the service is completed.
 It includes the amount due, payment terms, and all required billing details.